blacree/autoscaling_loadbalancer_deployment/README.md

-# autoscaling_loadbalancer_deployment
+# Autoscaling_Loadbalancer_Application_Deployment
-Dynamic Application Deployment using Autoscaling and Loadbalancer with Environment configuration (Default, staging and production)
+Application Deployment using Autoscaling and Application Loadbalancer with Environment configuration (default, staging and production)

 ## AWS
 User supplied Vars and Env config @